-Most ear tubes fall out within six to nine months, and the holes heal shut on their own.
-Some tubes need to be removed, and some holes may need to be closed surgically.
+Most ear tubes fall out within four to 18 months, and the holes heal shut on their own.
+Some tubes need to be removed, and some holes may need to be surgically closed.

 Why it's done

-- Regulate air pressure in the middle ear
+- Equalizing air pressure in the middle ear

 Ear tube placement is a relatively safe procedure with a low risk of serious complications.
 Possible risks include: